ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 The *nestable* behaviour is added to any function which is decorated with the `handle_nestable <https://github.com/unifyai/ivy/blob/5f58c087906a797b5cb5603714d5e5a532fc4cd4/ivy/func_wrapper.py#L407>`_ wrapper.
 This wrapper causes the function to be applied at each leaf of any containers passed in the input.
-More on information on this can be found in the `Function Wrapping <https://github.com/unifyai/ivy/commit/384963a6d41801e713ec3d203b42bf78d1d7aa0d>`_ section of the Deep Dive.
+More information on this can be found in the `Function Wrapping <https://github.com/unifyai/ivy/commit/384963a6d41801e713ec3d203b42bf78d1d7aa0d>`_ section of the Deep Dive.

-Additionally, any nestable function which returns multiple arrays, will return multiple containers for the container method counterpart.
+Additionally, any nestable function which returns multiple arrays, will return multiple containers for the it's container counterpart.
 This property makes the function symmetric with regards to the input-output behavior.
 Any argument in the input, can be replaced with a container, without changing the number of inputs.